When did you stop laughing? (92)

 Laughter is a sign of faith kicking in, where we invite all the resources of eternity to come to our rescue.

-Laughter looks at our problems and aggressively gives us hope, courage and inspiration, allowing us to be in control.
+Laughter looks at our problems and aggressively gives our situation hope, courage and inspiration.
+Laughing at this point allows us to be in control again.

 The moment everything continually becomes serious, watch the world dry up.

 The moment everything becomes seemingly impossible, even hilarious, watch the world become larger than life itself